 Come along for the ride through this detailed post on ‘Sport on the Square,’ a local 3-day festival focusing on keeping families in the borough active.
 Taking out the guess work by giving you the inside scoop on how accessible and inclusive the event is for families with a wide range of disabilities such as ours.
 Continue reading ‘Sport on the Square’ 3-day Festival #Bolton | Accessibility Review ♿

 An insider’s guide on how to improve the functionality of the kitchen to meet your needs using the Disabled Facilities Grant.
 Including first-hand experience proving that attitudes, knowledge and the right support will enable you to regain your independence in what many consider the heart of the home.
 Continue reading Inclusive Kitchen Features the DFG Can Make a Reality | Accessible Living

 Highlighting the dangers disabled parents face doing the school run due to the never ending saga of pavement parking.
-Continue reading An Open Letter to the Parents on the school run
+Continue reading An Open Letter to Parents on the School Run